TO SEE THESE SONGS LISTED IN ALPHABETICAL ORDER, PLEASE CLICK:ALPHABETICAL LIST OF MY BRASSENS SONGS WITH SHORT INTRODUCTION

-SONG LIST OF MY BRASSENS SONGS IN POSTING ORDER:
+SONG LIST OF MY BRASSENS SONGS IN ORIGINAL ORDER OF POSTING:

-The album is in brackets after the song title
+The album in which the song is to be found is given in brackets after the song title

-The title of each post links directly to the song(s)
+The title of each post in the list below links directly to the song(s) on my blogsite.

 Les Trompettes de la Renommé (1961) A tale with great pathos of crime and punishment

 L'épave - (1966 -Supplique pour être enterré à la plage de Sète) A human wreck re-appraises his loyalties